livecycle/preevy/README.md

 ### Notice on preview environments exposure

-VMs are not exposed directly, rather via a [tunnel](https://livecycle.io/blogs/preevy-proxy-service-2/) created by the tunneling server.
+Services on provisioned environments are not exposed directly, but rather via a [tunnel](https://livecycle.io/blogs/preevy-proxy-service-2/) created by the tunneling server.

 Every Compose service is exposed individually with a generated URL in the following format:
 `https://{service}-{[port]}-{env-id}-{client-id}.{tunnel-server-domain}`.
 If the service exposes a single port, the `port` part is omitted.
 See [here](https://livecycle.io/blogs/preevy-proxy-service-1/) for a more detailed explanation.